Both of the previous articles briefly address what these meals should look like, even in the case where the goal is to lose fat.

 Losing weight is one thing, losing fat is another.

-Who practices gymnasium, you normally want to have a lot of lean mass and little fat mass, so when you try to lose weight, you try to eliminate fat and not muscle.
+Gym practitioners usually want to have a lot of lean and low fat, so when looking to lose weight, they try to eliminate fat and not muscle.

 The muscle is to maintain.